George Heggie

-George Heggie (1870 – 1953) was an Irish-born farmer and political figure in British Columbia.
-He represented North Okanagan in the Legislative Assembly of British Columbia from 1930 to 1933 as a Conservative.
+George Heggie (September 27, 1870 – February 21, 1953) was an Irish-born farmer and political figure in British Columbia.
+He represented North Okanagan in the Legislative Assembly of British Columbia from a 1930 byelection until his retirement at the 1933 provincial election as a Conservative.

 He came to Canada in 1895 as manager for Sir Arthur Stepney's ranch near Enderby.
 He served on the council for Vernon and was also a justice of the peace.
 Heggie was the first president of the Vernon Fruit Union.
 He was manager of the Land and Agricultural Company in Vernon from 1910 to 1942.